mustafaozcan/jquery.bestupper/README.md

 # jquery.bestupper
 jQuery Upper Case Plugin

-It converts char to upper case when typing.
+It converts char to uppercase when typing.

 ## Features
 - Auto convert char to uppercase when typing